sugaryourcoffee/syclink/README.md

 * website show    - show all websites or search for websites
 * website remove  - Remove website
 * website create  - Create a HTML representation of the website
-* website check   - Check from links that are not active anymore
+* website check   - Check from links that are not active anymore (pending)
-* webiste edit    - Open the YAML file for editing
+* website edit    - Open the YAML file for editing (pending)

 _Link commands_
 * add    - Add a link